kordless/OpenBazaar/utterio/README.md

     {% if ipv4_address %}The IP address of the box is: {{ ipv4_address }}{% endif %}

-The site supports a full set of Markdown syntax for .md files.
+The site also supports a full set of [Markdown syntax](http://daringfireball.net/projects/markdown/syntax) for the README.md file.

-Kord